 To access the individual documents included in this Resource Binder, click here

-The Keep the Promise Coalition Children’s Committee is pleased to announce the release of a new issue brief: Earlier = Better: Communities Proactively Addressing Children’s Mental Health.
+The Keep the Promise Coalition Children’s Committee released a new issue brief in March 2014, entitled: Earlier = Better: Communities Proactively Addressing Children’s Mental Health.

 To read the Brief, CLICK HERE